Alysia Montaño: Career

 She came close to a personal best at the 2012 Prefontaine Classic, winning the 800 m in 1:57.37 minutes.
 At the 2012 Olympics, the front running Montaño held the lead until the kickers ran past her in the closing stages of the race, ultimately holding on to fifth place.
-With the potential disqualification of two Russian athletes, that could turn into an Olympic bronze medal.
-With the disqualification of Mariya Savinova that has been elevated to fourth, however Ekaterina Poistogova was not disqualified backdated to the 2012 Olympics despite receiving a lifetime ban for doping.
-That decision allowed Poistogova to advance to the silver medal and prevented Montaño from advancing further.
+In 2017, one of them, Mariya Savinova, was disqualified for doping, elevating her to fourth place.
+The upgraded winner, Ekaterina Poistogova, also of Russia (but later Turkiye after her marriage and World Athletics regulations after 2022), was disqualified on 6 June 2025, moving her to third place.
+Once the IOC officially rellocates medals, she intends to receive her medals at the 2028 Olympic Games in Los Angeles during the Medal Reallocation Ceremony.

-She won the 2013 Milrose Games 600 meters and set an American Indoor Record of 1:23.59 on 16 February.
+She won the 2013 Milrose Games 600 meters and set an American Indoor Record of 1:23.59 on February 16.

-Won 2013 Penn Relays 4 x 800 meters and set American Outdoor Record in 8:04.31 on 27 April.
-Lea Wallace (2:02.0), Brenda Martinez (2:00.6), Ajee' Wilson (2:03.1), Alysia Montano (1:58.6).
+Won 2013 Penn Relays 4 × 800 meters and set American Outdoor Record in 8:04.31 on April 27.
+Lea Wallace (2:02.0), Brenda Martinez (2:00.6), Ajeé Wilson (2:03.1), Alysia Montano (1:58.6).
 Again at the 2013 World Championships, Montaño finished fourth after leading and being passed in the closing stage of the race.
 For the third major championship in a row, a Russian athlete, Mariya Savinova finished ahead of her.
 With Savinova's lifetime ban for doping, this resulted into another bronze medal for Montaño when the medals were reallocated.

 Alysia Montaño earned a silver medal at Athletics at the 2015 Pan American Games – Women's 800 metres in 1:59.76 the day after running a 50-point 400 meters relay leg in Athletics at the 2015 Pan American Games – Women's 4 × 400 metres relay.

 Alysia Montaño did not qualify for the 2016 Rio de Janeiro Olympics after falling in the USA Olympic trial finals.